MAYA-GAIA INTRODUCTION & SITEMAP Page Update 08 24 07

 The traditional Chinese and Japanese paintings of lotus that are done with ink on Xuan (rice) paper are highly sophisticated expressions of a subtle aesthetics that depreciates the obvious, showy, colorful nature of the full blooms and captures the abstract beauty in the tones and compositions of the various elements even in their stage of withering.

-Egyptian Blue "Lotus" or Nymphaea caerulea which is actually know today to be a blue water lily, Many people misunderstand that Lotus is Nelumbo nucifera, actually Nelumbo nucifera is never found in a blue color.
+Egyptian Blue "Lotus" or Nymphaea caerulea Google image gallery showing Wikipedia's white water lily compared to a collection of blue-colored lilys.
+Many people misunderstand that Lotus is Nelumbo nucifera, actually Nelumbo nucifera is never found in a blue color.

 The Lotus Pond Essay and Picture Gallery about the perennial attraction, universal draw, and spiritual impact of living lotus- here, lovingly cultivated in an artificial pond as part of the architectural landscape of an office building in my hometown of Stuart, Florida.